status-im/specs/docs/stable/1-client.md

 #### Bootstrapping

-To connect to other Status nodes you need to connect to a bootstrap node.
-These nodes allow you to discover other nodes of the network.
+Bootstrap nodes allow Status nodes to discover and connect to other Status nodes in the network.

 Currently the main bootstrap nodes are provided by Status Gmbh, but anyone can run these provided they are connected to the rest of the Whisper/Waku network.